8ta4/say/README.md

 - Stay in the continental US to reduce latency, as "[[a]ll Deepgram data is processed inside of the continental US.](https://help.deepgram.com/hc/en-us/articles/6126293557399-Data-Security-Privacy-FAQ#:~:text=all%20deepgram%20data%20is%20processed%20inside%20of%20the%20continental%20us.)"
 - Get an internet connection with an upload bandwidth of at least 1 Gbps.

+> Will my Mac automatically sleep while this tool is running?
+(Planned)

+Nope, your Mac stays awake when `say` is running, even on battery power.
+After all, `say`'s main gig is to capture voice round-the-clock.
+But hey, modern Macs have some serious battery stamina.
+Just find a plug when you can.

+> Can I manually make my Mac sleep while this tool is running?

+Absolutely!
+If you care more about saving battery, feel free to put your Mac to sleep.

 > Which mic does this tool use by default?
 (Planned)

 `say` defaults to your built-in microphone.
 It's plug-and-play, no external mic needed.